ansible-collections/ansible-consul/README.md

 ## `consul_raw_key`

 - Set the encryption key; should be the same across a cluster.
-If not present the key will be will be generated & retrieved from the bootstrapped server.
+If not present the key will be generated & retrieved from the bootstrapped server.
 - Default value: ``

 ### `consul_tls_verify_incoming`